 ACTG 2300 Accounting for Decision Making (4 Credits)

 Introduces or reinforces concepts and techniques for using accounting information for managerial purposes.
 The focus is on interpreting financial information and making business decisions, not accumulating or preparing accounting information.
-Prerequisites: degree checkpoint 1 and ACTG 2200.
+Prerequisites: ACTG 2200.
+Must have Daniels student status.

 ACTG 2992 Directed Study (1-10 Credits)

 ACTG 3014 Accounting Core I - Accounting Fundamentals (4 Credits)